-February 17, 2014 — All of us have our biases.
+Updated March, 2020 (originally published February, 2014) — All of us have our biases.
 And, even with the best of intentions, we probably hold our share of stereotypes too.
 Not just about the rest of humanity, but also food, cars, brands of soda and beer, sports teams, movie stars, and yes – places to retire too.
-Just as being close-minded about people gets in the way of appreciating them as individuals, dismissing places out of hand could get in the way of finding your best place to retire.
+Just as being close-minded about people gets in the way of appreciating them as individuals, dismissing places out of hand could get in the way of finding your retirement town.

 Biases and Stereotypes about Places